 Under federal law, perjury is committed when a person “knowingly” attests to or subscribes to statements he or she does not believe are true.
 Perjured testimony is not protected by the First Amendment, because it undermines the ability of courts to obtain truthful testimony and to effectively administer justice.

 Under perjury law, not only must the speaker make a false statement, but the statement must be of such magnitude that it influences an official proceeding’s outcome.
-A false statement given under oath relating to a minor or an immaterial matter is not perjury, even though the statement could be deemed a lie, because perjury law is centered on protecting the credibility of official proceedings, and punishing everyone who makes a misstatement would be time-consuming and would not serve the purpose of upholding the integrity of legal processes.
+A false statement given under oath relating to a minor or an immaterial matter is not perjury, even though the statement could be deemed a lie, because perjury law is centered on protecting the credibility of official proceedings.
+Punishing everyone who makes a misstatement would be time-consuming and would not serve the purpose of upholding the integrity of legal processes.

-In this case, businessman Samuel Bronston was asked whether he had bank accounts in Swiss banks; he replied “no,” and when asked if he ever had any bank accounts there, he stated that the company had an account for six months in Zurich.
-The literal truth was that Bronston had had a personal Swiss bank account for five years.
-Bronston addressed his company’s assets, not his own.
-Technically his answer to the first question was true because he previously had held a Swiss bank account but at the time of questioning he did not.
+In this case, businessman Samuel Bronston was asked whether he currently had bank accounts in Swiss banks; he replied “no.” Then, when asked if he had ever had any bank accounts there, he stated that the company had had an account for six months in Zurich.
+The literal truth was that Bronston had had a personal Swiss bank account for five years, but Bronston addressed his company’s assets, not his own.
+Technically his answer to the first question was true because he previously had held a Swiss bank account, but at the time of questioning he did not.
 Later he was tried and convicted for perjury.

 Many claim that he was prosecuted for perjury for political reasons and that most citizens would rarely be charged with perjury over matters such as this.
 The evidence shows, however, that ordinary citizens are prosecuted for “small lies,” and a number have been convicted of perjury for lying about sexual affairs.
 Still, many high-profile cases demonstrate that prosecuting perjury is not easy because of the legal standards imposed in the Bronston case.